delawaremathguy/ShoppingList/README.md

 ## Some Things I'm Working On

-* There still remains an issue with the deletion of objects (ShoppingItems and Locations) and the use of @FetchRequest.
-*It may be as simple as my misunderstanding of the whole process*.
-Running on the simulator in XCode 11.6 and iOS 13.6, as well as on my iPhone 11 (also iOS 13.6), the current code appears stable and does not blow up with deletions.
-I am sure that the real issue concerns the exact connection between the magic of a @FetchRequest in ViewA and the deletion of one of its Core Data objects in View B (presented in a sheet above View A or pushed on the navigation stack from View A) -- especially if View B references the object as an @ObservedObject.
-Even using a context menu in View A to delete a Core Data item in View A itself can exhibit the problem.

-* I have encountered this same deletion/@FetchRequest issue in another project, and have resolved the issue in that case.
-So I have a better understanding of this problem from this exercise, especially now that I have learned more  about how @ObservedObject really works *as an argument* in a View. *I'll work more on the problem and get back to you real soon!*.

-* I have provided two options for the ShoppingListTabView.
-One is a single (section) list of items, and the other is a multi-section list, one section for each Location.
-Which is displayed by default is set in Development.swift, but if you're playing around in the code, try each one of them.
-There's a "toggle" in the "Dev Tools" tab to see the difference in real time.

-  - After a gazillion attempts and coding and recoding, the multi-section list seems to be working quite fine, so it you're having trouble getting lists sectioned out in SwiftUI, take a look at the code I use (what appears was about the gazillionth attempt to get the List/ForEach/Section/ForEach construct working right).
-I have already seen some things from WWDC2020 that i will investigate further, to see if there's a more natural paradigm for sectioning a List.

 *  I have made the "Add New Shopping Item" button present as a Sheet, although if you later want to edit it, you'll transition using a NavigationLink.
 (The same happens for "Add a New Location.")
 You might be interested in seeing how to do this -- it turns out to be pretty simple.